CtrlK

 references/simplified-debugger.mdRunning commands, extracting files, reading logs in simplified mode

-Advanced mode (notebook)
+Advanced mode (using a notebook)

 PageWhen to read